-With the entry of fast acting paint booth chemicals (coagulants/flocculants), the entire method of paint sludge removal has changed world-over.
+With the entry of fast acting Paint Booth Chemicals (coagulants/flocculants), the entire method of paint sludge removal has changed world-over.
 This has led to the elimination of large sized, open sludge pits/tanks and a drastic reduction in the water requirement of paint booths.

-In the conventional design, the chemical action time (hold time) for over-sprayed paint is substantial.
+In the conventional design, the paint booth chemical action time (hold time) for over-sprayed paint is substantial.
 This leads to voluminous sludge pit or booth tank water volumes.
 This also leads to heavy sludge blockade inside the paint booths.
 The whole focus has now changed to minimize the water quantity and to improve the water quality required for the paint booth system.

-In the new technology, the over-sprayed paint is mixed thoroughly with water & coagulant in the paint booths.
+The over-sprayed paint is mixed thoroughly with water & coagulant in the paint booths.
 This mixing converts it into a non-sticky homogenous slurry (without sludge flocculation).
 Special paint mixers can also be used for efficient mixing and flow of the slurry.
 The slurry is then passed through the Sludge Removal System, with in-line dosing of the Polyelectrolyte chemical.
 A special pipe mixer is used for thorough mixing of the polyelectrolyte.
 The paint sludge separates instantly and this floating sludge is removed continuously by the sludge removal system.

 The new technology can also be applied to exisiting paint booths as well as large sludge pits.
 Proper use of special mixing systems and proper system engineering makes this possible.